graysonpike/sdlgl/README.md

 # sdlgl
 ### A SDL2 Game Library

 This is a simple game framework library I'm creating for use in my own games.

-Documentation is coming soon!
+SDLGL currently provides support for
+* A simple and extensible Entity + Scene organization
+* A simple 'Update and Render' game loop with time delta
+* Multi-channel audio mixing for sound effects and music
+* Easily configurable (JSON-defined) resources supporting:
+	* Animated Sprites
+	* Static Textures
+	* Sound Effects
+	* Music Tracks
+* An FPS Counter
+* Font renderer
+* Direct access to the SDL2 rendering context
+* Multiple clean, well commented example programs

+I'm currently working on improving documentation coverage.
+Documentation can be found in the `documentation/` directory.